PolusAI/bfio/docs/source/Examples/Converter.rst

     # be a multiple of 1024
     tile_size = tile_grid_size * 1024

-    with BioReader(PATH / 'file.czi',backend='java') as br:
+    with BioReader(PATH / 'file.czi',backend='bioformats') as br:

         # Loop through timepoints
         for t in range(br.T):